When Betting On the Underdog Pays Out

 The 60-year-old that eight horses would win their respective races.
 Each horse did win, and Craggs’ bet paid out winnings that were capped at £1 million.
 The bookmaker also submitted the impressive bet for consideration for inclusion as a Guinness World Record.

-Guinness World Records has recognised other impressive betting moments, such as on online slots Canada casinos offer.
+Guinness World Records has recognised other impressive betting moments, such as on real money online slots casinos offer.
 One of those slots earned a spot in the record book for a jackpot paid out in 2013.

 Leicester City Given Premiership, Beat 5000:1 Odds